WaliullahKawsar2/Hero-App/README.md

    - Option to uninstall apps with a relevant success message.

 ### 9. **Sort by Downloads**
-   - Dropdown to sort apps by download count (High-Low / Low-High).
+   - Dropdown to sort apps by File size (High-Low / Low-High).

 ---